Puerto Ricans: Other

 José Campeche is the first known Puerto Rican visual artist.

 People of "Some other race alone" or "Two or more races" constituted 75.3% of the population in the 2020 Census.

 Although the average Puerto Rican is of mixed race, few actually identified as multiracial ("two or more races") in the 2010 census; only 3.3% did so.
 They more often identified with their predominant heritage or phenotype.
 However, in the 2020 census, the amount of Puerto Ricans identifying as multiracial went up to 49.8% and an additional 25.5% identified as "some other race", showing a marked change in the way Puerto Ricans view themselves.
-This may show that Puerto Ricans are now more open to embracing all sides of their mixed-race heritage and do not view themselves as part of the standard race dynamic in the United States — hence the high number of people identifying as "some other race."
+This may show that Puerto Ricans are now more open to embracing all sides of their mixed-race heritage and do not view themselves as part of the standard race dynamic in the United States—hence the high number of people identifying as "some other race."
 A similar phenomenon went on in the mainland United States with the overall US Hispanic/Latino population.
-Most have significant ancestry from two or more of the founding source populations of Spaniards, Africans, and Tainos, although Spanish ancestry is predominant in a majority of the population.
+Most have significant ancestry from two or more of the founding source populations of Spaniards, Africans, and Indigenous people, although Spanish ancestry is predominant in a majority of the population.
 Small amounts of Puerto Ricans may have additional ancestries from other parts of the world.
 Similar to many other Latin American ethnic groups, Puerto Ricans are multi-generationally mixed race, though most are European-dominant in ancestry; Puerto Ricans who are "evenly mixed" can accurately be described as "Mulatto", "Quadroon", or Tri-racial, very similar to mixed populations in Cuba and the Dominican Republic.
 According to the National Geographic Genographic Project, "the average Puerto Rican individual carries 12% Native American, 65% West Eurasian (Mediterranean, Northern European and/or Middle Eastern) and 20% Sub-Saharan African DNA."

 In genetic terms, even many of those of pure Spanish origin would have North and, in some cases, West African ancestry brought from founder populations, particularly in the Canary Islands.
-Along with European, West African, and Taino, many Puerto Ricans have small amounts of North African blood due to settlers from Canary Islands, the Spanish province from which most Puerto Ricans draw their European ancestry, being of partial North African blood.
+Along with European, West African, and Indigenous, many Puerto Ricans have small amounts of North African blood due to settlers from Canary Islands, the Spanish province from which most Puerto Ricans draw their European ancestry, being of partial North African blood.
 Very few self-identified Black Puerto Ricans are of unmixed African ancestry, while a genetically unmixed Amerindian population in Puerto Rico is technically extinct despite a minuscule segment of self-identified Amerindian Puerto Ricans due to a minor Amerindian component in their ancestral mixture.
 Research data shows that 60% of Puerto Ricans carry maternal lineages of Native American origin and the typical Puerto Rican has between 5% and 15% Native American admixture.